 justice for black girls AMBASSADORS PROGRAM

-We believe in eNGAGING BLACK GIRLS AS THEORISTS OF THEIR OWN EXPERIENCE.
+We believe in eNGAGING BLACK GIRLS AS THEORISTS OF THEIR OWN EXPERIENCE & architects of the world they deserve.

 JBG ambassadors program HIGHLIGHTS: